AidanSlovik/space-clicker/README.md

 # space-clicker

-### I am making a clicker game with a button that is upgradeable and random events.
+I am making a clicker game with a button that is upgradeable and random events.
-### there will also be a way to buy idle upgrades that constantly increase your points.
+there will also be a way to buy idle upgrades that constantly increase your points.
-### I will use pygame for graphics for my game.
+I will use pygame for graphics for my game.

+I have not started on any work with graphics.

 ## Class Diagram
 ![Gameplay](https://github.com/AidanSlovik/space-clicker/blob/main/images/indic%20class%20diagram.png?raw=true "Class Diagram")